Updated:February28,2024 Here at NHG, we know you love pretty blooms that are easy to plant,…

 While the common name ‘Yam’ is applied to sweet potatoes in some parts of the world, the true yam is actually of the genus Dioscorea; the plant is a monocot, and it is completely unrelated.

 Ornamental varieties have been hybridized for dramatic chartreuse (‘Marguerite’), tricolor or purple-black (‘Blackie’) foliage, and their tubers are considered to be of poor quality for eating (although they will form them).

 Both edible and ornamental varieties are well-suited to summer heat; in fact, they tend to get off to a poor start if planted too early while temps are cool and the weather is wetter.
+For full infromation on when to plant your sweet potatoes you can refer to our comprehensive seasonal planting guide for Texas.
 They’re not terribly picky about soil, although good drainage is absolutely necessary, and amending with compost is appreciated.
 The slips are fairly quick to establish, and with supplemental irrigation, quick to grow and spread.